meteosat007/solar-pylontech/README.md

 The Pylontech Battery Data nodes to extract data from the RS485 interface on the Master Battery via the link cable.

 ![Pylontech Slave Battery](https://user-images.githubusercontent.com/41062235/99590852-d142d600-29e5-11eb-9bf9-5ce377ab07b3.jpg)

+You will need to follow the many online examples of how to setup Grafana and Influxdb onto the machine which will host the database and grafana instance.
+I used this link which worked well.  https://ksummersill.medium.com/raspberry-pi-4-with-influx-telegraf-and-grafana-to-monitor-sensor-data-6487efbef42b